Matthew Gould (footballer): Club career

 In September 2014, after four appearances for Hawke's Bay United in the New Zealand Football Championship, Gould signed for Cheltenham Town in EFL League Two.
 After a loan spell at Bishop's Cleeve, Gould signed for Livingston in 2015 but did not make an appearance for the first team.
 In 2016 after loan spells at Stenhousemuir and Stourbridge, Gould signed on to stay with Stourbridge playing in the Northern Premier League Premier Division.
 Gould help the club make the third round of the FA Cup after beating Northampton Town, who at the time were four divisions higher than Stourbridge, 1–0.
 They would lose to Wycombe Wanderers 2–1 in the next round.
 After playing in 138 games for the club, Gould left in 2018.
 On 16 August 2020, Gould signed with Altrincham.
 In 2021, after not appearing for Altrincham, Gould was loaned out to Nantwich Town for three months.
 On the 23 May 2022, Gould signed an extension with Altrincham where he would not only try to compete for the starting spot, but hold a dual role as the first-teams keeper coach after completing his UEFA qualifications.

+In July 2024, Gould joined newly promoted National League side Yeovil Town in the role of player/goalkeeping coach.